-By now, hopefully you’ve seen our posts about Grüner Veltliner and Riesling, so I thought it was time to now dive into red wine for beginners, and the silverback of all wines, yes, it can only be Cabernet Sauvignon!
+By now, hopefully you’ve seen our posts about Grüner Veltliner and Riesling, so I reckon it’s time to dive into some reds, and the silverback of all wines, Cabernet Sauvignon!
 To be honest, it’s not the best wine to introduce wine newbies to, because it has some pretty intense flavours and tannins (tannin can make your mouth feel dry!), and it is often pretty high in alcohol.
 It’s definitely not the type of wine that you should be sipping on for hours on a warm summer afternoon with your mates.
-Not unless you wanted the conversation to rapidly veer into the inappropriate, and you’re ok with eventually stumbling away from said gathering with purple stained teeth and a banging headache at 5pm.
+Not unless you wanted the conversation to rapidly veer into the inappropriate, and you’re OK with eventually stumbling away from said gathering with purple stained teeth and a banging headache at 5pm.
 Cabernet Sauvignon wine (or Cab Sav for short) needs a dance partner, and more specifically, some food to bring out its best because it’s such a big, earthy and powerful wine.
 Anyway, let’s get started on this beast of a grape, here’s Cabernet Sauvignon for beginners…

 Hi, I'm Cabernet Sauvignon, but I go by Cab.
 Admittedly, I'm a strong character with a dry sense of humour, so I need you to match my energy otherwise this just isn't gonna work.
 I can't bare small talk and like to get straight to the point.
 My french roots run deep, and I have a holiday home in California so I have a lot to offer the right partner.
 It's probably not ok to say this nowadays, but, I'm a proud meat eater - so just give me a steak and I'll take you home with me.
 Told you I'm bold 😉 I have unashamedly high standards, and I'm particularly interested in meeting a well-bred Merlot from a similar lineage, assuming they're not all taken already...